qrakhen/periodiq/periodiq/README.md

 ### Framework Manipulation
 (not yet stable/implemented)
-Assign Callbacks to intercept the Framework at certain points.
+Assign Callbacks to intercept the Framework default behaviour at certain points.
-Where this opens a another realm of possibilities for customization and optimization, it also exposes everything to the gates to hell.
+Where this opens another realm of possibilities for customization and optimization, it also exposes everything (including yourself) to the gates to hell.
-This is because in its current state, there is absolutely no validation of what you're doing with any of the passed elements - and I'm not sure if this even necessary.
+This is because in its current state, there is absolutely no validation of what you're doing to any of the passed elements.
+This will be fixed soon.

-#### Render
+#### Render Callbacks
 All Callbacks need to return an (un-)modified version of the object they received, or things will break.
  - beforeElement(element)
  - beforeChild(childElement)